Thinking of immigrating, but do not know which country to choose?

 “Hi, my husband and I want to immigrate, and have been thinking of Australia, but someone said that we should be thinking of New Zealand as well.
 Which one would you choose and why?”

-This is a popular question of would-be immigrants and even second-time immigrants, thinking of moving from the UK or Dubai.
+This is a popular question among would-be immigrants and even second-time immigrants, thinking of moving from the UK or Dubai.

 Immigration is a difficult and BIG decision, and this decision should be made after you have done a fair bit of research.
 You may even want to do a look-see-and-decide visit, though you may fall into the trap of having a holiday more than a look and see trip.